 VIÑALES VALLEY HIKING MAP

 Because there are no signs it is important to have a map of the area.
-To save our map, click on the star to the right of the title – this will save the map to: YOUR PLACES -> MAPS in Google Maps.
-It shows you the complete route with numbers linked to the instructions to help know where you are.
+Our map shows you the complete route with numbers linked to the instructions to help know where you are.

 BEST TIME TO HIKE IN VIÑALES